 Sign up for lessons with a PGA professional, or join group clinics to master putting, specialty shots, and everything you need to make your mark on the green.

-Operated by the Essex County Department of Parks, Recreation and Cultural Affairs, the Francis A. Byrne Golf Course spans nearly 7,000 yards.
+Operated by the Essex County Department of Parks, Recreation, and Cultural Affairs, the Francis A. Byrne Golf Course (an 18-minute, 12-mile drive from Blue Oak) spans nearly 7,000 yards.

 Its hills, rolling greens, and deep bunkers make it a formidable course.
 It resembles early golf courses in terms of layout and design, with recent renovations modernizing its features while keeping the classic feel.